NotAKidoS/NAK_CVR_Mods/README.md

 ## NotAKids ChilloutVR Mods

+# Update Notice: ChilloutVR r171

+There will be a pause in the updates for my mods.
+The reason for this break is two-fold.
+Firstly, it gives time for me to adjust to the new updates made in the game.
+Secondly, it exposes the issues usually masked by mods.

+With this repos mod updates on hold, the issues in the game that are often overlooked will be in plain sight.
+This should bring more attention to what needs to be improved in the game itself.
+Your understanding and patience during this time is appreciated.

+The mods marked as Deprecated will be moved to their own folder soon.
+Any mods that are broken may take a bit to receive updates.

+---

 | Mod Name                                                                                                   | Approval State | Released in this repo | CVRMG Category          |
 |------------------------------------------------------------------------------------------------------------|----------------|-----------------------|-------------------------|
 | [AASBufferFix](https://github.com/NotAKidOnSteam/NAK_CVR_Mods/tree/main/AASBufferFix)                      | Approved       | Yes                   | Utilities & Tweaks      |